 Reasons a Credit Card APR Can Increase or Decrease

 The annual percentage rate (APR) of your credit card has a big impact on how much it costs you to carry a credit card balance.
-In some cases — if you have a variable interest rate or are late making payments, for example — your APR can change, causing your credit card interest rate to increase or decrease.
+In some cases — if you have a variable interest rate or you’re late making payments, for example — your APR can change, causing your credit card interest rate to increase or decrease.

 What Is Credit Card APR?